The Western Wall Heritage Foundation: Western Wall Tunnels

 Of the entire 488 meters (the full length of the Western Wall), only 57 meters are exposed to view.
 Throughout the years, most of the wall was covered over by the houses of the Muslim Quarter of the Old City.
 The Western Wall Tunnels consists of underground spaces and tunnels dating from different time periods which stretch along the entire length of the Wall beneath the Muslim Quarter.
 In the area, structures from the Second Temple period and the Middle Ages exist side by side with modern buildings.
 A pedestrian path connects the underground spaces and tunnels which give the visitor the experience of traveling through different periods of time, and is considered one of the most popular tourist attractions in Israel.
 The site has sometimes been a source of friction due to the religious sensitivities of the Muslim and Jewish communities, and more than once has erupted to a boiling point.
 The most contentious event occurred in 1967.
 After the Six-Day War, the Ministry of Religious Affairs initiated a project which allowed Jews unhindered and uninterrupted access to the Western Wall.
 Today the project is authorized, developed and maintained by the Western Wall Heritage Foundation.

 Generations Center

 The Generation Center, formally the Chain of Generations Center, is a museum located near the Western Wall.
 The center utilizes some of the underground spaces to highlight the connections between the generations.
 In one of the rooms there are archaeological remains from the First and Second Temples.
 Visitors walk through different parts of the 'chain', represented through a range of media, including glass etchings, highlighting, etc., and using audio technology.

+Western Wall Heritage Center

+Located in the Core House (בית הליבה), directly across the plaza from the Western Wall, the heritage center was dedicated 16 November 2021.
+The center serves as both a headquarters for the foundation and as an educational center for visitors.
+Constructed atop an excavated area, a number of ruins, including a Roman-period road, are visible on the building's lowest level.